ligershark/WebOptimizer/README.md

 <scrpt src="/any/file.js" inline></script>
 ```

+There is a Tag Helper that understands what the `inline` attribute means and handles the inlining automatically.

 ## Compiling Scss
-WebOptimizer can also compile Scss files into CSS.
+WebOptimizer can also compile [Scss](http://sass-lang.com/) files into CSS.
 For that you need to install the `LigerShark.WebOptimizer.Sass` NuGet package and hooking it up is a breeze.
 Read more on the [WebOptimizer.Sass](https://github.com/ligershark/WebOptimizer.sass) website.

 ## Options
 You can control the options from the appsettings.json file.